ianm24/Music-Player-Shuffler/README.md

 1) In the 'Music Test' folder there is an example that plays music from its respective 'music' folder.
 2) In the 'Shuffle' folder, there is a more easy to understand version of my custom made shuffler code using numbers in a list

-The example music in the 'music' folders include Never Gonna Give You Up by Rick Astley and 4 songs by my friend from his album Dunham
+The example music in the 'music' folders include Never Gonna Give You Up by Rick Astley and 4 songs by my friend Dylan McDonagh from his album Dunham

 All of the code was written by me in Python 2.7 using the VLC Python library.